vgadwal7/spring-crud-jpa-demo/README.md

 # Spring Boot REST CRUD API

-This project is a **Spring Boot** application providing a **RESTful API** for managing resources (e.g., employees).
+This project is a **Spring Boot** application providing a **RESTful API** for managing resources (e.g., customers).
 It supports basic CRUD operations: Create, Read, Update, and Delete.

 ---